SylwiaGrudkowska/JDemetra-documentation/pages/theory/index.md

 TRAMO-SEATS is a model-based seasonal adjustment method developed by Victor Gómez (Ministerio de Hacienda), and Agustin Maravall (Banco de España).
 It consists of two linked programs: TRAMO and SEATS.
-TRAMO (\"Time Series Regression with ARIMA Noise, Missing Observations, and Outliers\") performs estimation, forecasting, and interpolation of regression models with missing observations and ARIMA errors, in the presence of possibly several types of outlier.
-SEATS (\"Signal Extraction in ARIMA Time Series\") performs an ARIMA-based decomposition of an observed time series into unobserved components.
+TRAMO (Time Series Regression with ARIMA Noise, Missing Observations, and Outliers) performs estimation, forecasting, and interpolation of regression models with missing observations and ARIMA errors, in the presence of possibly several types of outlier.
+SEATS (Signal Extraction in ARIMA Time Series) performs an ARIMA-based decomposition of an observed time series into unobserved components.
 Information about the TRAMO-SEATS method available in this section derives directly from papers by Victor Gómez and Agustin Maravall; the most important ones